 Small diameter cyclones (up to 100 mm) are manufactured mainly from polyurethane, while larger cyclones can be polyurethane, steel cyclones with bonded or loose rubber lining, and steel with ceramic lining.

 The scrolled evolute and ribbon inlet cyclone designs have a much higher capacity compared to standard inlet designs.
-The result is that vortex finder wear is substantially reduced, thereby lowering operating costs while maximising hydrocyclone separation efficiency.
+The result is that smaller diameter cyclones can be used, or cyclones can operate at lower pressures thereby saving on pumping energy.
+Slurry turbulence at the entry point into the cyclone is reduced as well as vortex finder wear, that can result in particle short-circuiting to the overflow, thereby lowering operating costs while maximising separation efficiency.

 If the hydrocyclone liner becomes damaged, the material which finds its way between the liner and the cyclone shell will begin to drain from weep holes, indicating that the liner needs to be replaced.
-With better insight into the state of your hydrocylone liner, you can reduce unplanned stoppages and downtime, and extend the life of the cyclone’s steel shells.
+With better insight into the state of your hydrocyclone liner, you can reduce unplanned stoppages and downtime, and extend the life of the hydrocyclone’s steel shells.

-To improve cyclone component wear characteristics, and to ensure they can be used in highly aggressive applications, Multotec has been developing and supplying SiC (Silicon Carbide) lined cyclones and components, with all trial applications have showing excellent results.
-This ensures that gaps between tiles are minimised, meaning less epoxy, which wears faster than tiles, is used.
+To improve cyclone component wear characteristics, and to ensure they can be used in highly aggressive applications, Multotec has been developing and supplying SiC (Silicon Carbide) lined cyclones and components, with all trial applications showing excellent results.
+This ensures that best performance is maintained over a longer period before parts are due for replacement.

-Highly abrasive slurry?
-Multotec uses engineered ceramic tiles to provide a longer-lasting wear life of the surface.
+Do you process highly abrasive slurry?
+Multotec uses engineered ceramic tiles to provide a longer-lasting wear surface.
 Engineered tiles are pressed with chamfered sides and then cut precisely to the desired shape.

-Cyclones are selected and sized by Multotec’s experienced process team using our specialised CY-i cyclone sizing software to achieve optimum centrifugal forces and cut points to best suit your precise requirements.
-For specialised applications Multotec can custom design and manufacture a cyclone to meet your application.
+Cyclones are selected and sized by Multotec’s experienced process team using our specialised CY-i cyclone sizing software to achieve the required centrifugal forces and cut points to best suit your precise requirements.
+For specialised applications Multotec can custom design and manufacture a cyclone to meet your application requirements.

 Cyclones need to be correctly maintained to ensure they operate at peak separation efficiency.
 Your local Multotec branch will help apply sound operating and maintenance procedures for your cyclones to help ensure they reliably deliver your required cut points to meet your process parameters.

 Need hydrocyclone spares?
-We have stock of all the spare parts you need, and are available with short lead times on any parts you need.
+We retain stock of all the spare parts you need, which are available with short lead times.

-Maintenance should preferably be done on every maintenance shutdown in order to allow for internal inspection.
+Maintenance should preferably be done on every maintenance shutdown to allow for internal inspection.
 Your local Multotec service crew will provide end-to-end cyclone inspections and servicing, which includes:

 Multotec has developed the Internal Surface Photographic Inspection (iSpi) system for cyclones.
-By making use of a 360° camera, our application engineers are able to offer a system which enables them inspect the inside of a customer’s cyclone in-situ and with minimal effort.
+By making use of a 360° camera, our application engineers can offer a system which allows them to inspect the inside of a customer’s cyclone in-situ and with minimal effort.

 When used in conjunction with a coloured dot tile, iSPi can also help detect the remaining life on Alumina lined cyclones.